sheldonh/interface_enforcement/README.md

 demonstrates the risk present in isolated testing in a loosely typed language, using a contrived example of an obvious mistake that nobody would make.
-What is being demonstrated is the mechanism of elective test interface enforcement, not the context in which they might be appropriate.
+What is being demonstrated is the mechanism of elective test interface enforcement, not the context in which it might be appropriate.

 The tests for the Subscriber use a test double for the Publisher.
 However, the double does not behave exactly like the Publisher; its gets method returns a